Billionaire Branson set to fly to space aboard Virgin Galactic rocket plane

 The company has said it has received more than 600 flight reservations, priced at around $250,000 per ticket, but hopes eventually to slash the cost of each seat to $40,000.

-Reporting by Steve Gorman in Los Angeles; Additional reporting by Kevin Fogarty in Washington; Editing by Daniel Wallis
+Reporting by Steve Gorman in Los Angeles; Additional reporting by Kevin Fogarty in Washington and Shubham Kalia; Editing by Daniel Wallis and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.